Rasmussen Poll Of Trump Approval Rating Today Is Heavily Contradicted

-Donald Trump has given himself a thumbs up for approval rating, by repeatedly tweeting a Rasmussen poll over the last 24 hours, that shows a Trump approval rating sitting at 50 percent.
-But it is a poll that is heavily contradicted by multiple other polls taken in the same time frame.
-In the same time frame that he tweeted his perceived approval rating bump this weekend, Donald Trump also tweeted concerns that protesters attending Trump Tax Day rallies this weekend, asking to see his tax returns, were paid protesters.
+Donald Trump has given himself a thumbs up for approval rating by repeatedly tweeting a Rasmussen poll over the last 24 hours that shows a Trump approval rating sitting at 50 percent.
+However, the poll is heavily contradicted by multiple other polls taken during the same time frame.
+In the same time frame that he tweeted his perceived approval rating bump this weekend, Donald Trump also tweeted concerns that protesters attending Trump Tax Day rallies last weekend, who were asking to see his tax returns, were paid protesters.

 The actions of the protesters heard in 150 cities across America on April 15, Tax Day in America, are aligned with the polls that still have Trump’s approval rating much lower than 50 percent.
 Many Tax Day marches this weekend also had protesters asking to impeach Trump.